 From here you can scroll through the different themes you can use.
 To see what a theme would look like with your site, click on a theme you like and select Live Preview at the bottom of the popup window.

-How to modify my theme:
+How to modify a theme

 Even though you have a theme selected, you can still alter the way it looks.
 To do this, select Customize at the top of the screen.

-Static Front Page will let you transform your home page of the site into a normal web page and not a blog feed!
+Homepage Settings let you transform your homepage of the site from a blog page into a normal web page!
 Most WordPress site themes default the main page to show blog “Posts”.
-You may want a normal home page that always shows the same content.
-You can do this by changing your site to a static page.
+You may want a normal homepage that always shows the same content.
+We will go over this more next.

 These are just some of the options you have to customize your site.
 Remember all themes are different.
-If you explore the options each theme offers, you can create a site that is as personal or generic as you desire!
+If you explore the options each theme offers, you can create a site that is as personal as you desire!
 So have fun and play around with each theme’s customization possibilities.

-Next, I want to make my home page a static page, rather than show blog posts.
-To do this, I’ll navigate to the Static Front Page option and change the selection to A static page, and select Sample Page from the drop down box (we will change this later).
+Next, let’s to make your homepage a static page, rather than a blog page that shows your recent posts.
+To do this, navigate to the Homepage Settings option and change the selection to “A static page”.
+Then select the page that you want to be the homepage of your site.
+If you do not have a homepage, select “Add New Page” and title the page “Home”.
+Remember to click “Publish” to save the changes.
 You can see we no longer have the “Hello World” blog post showing, but instead a page of static text.

 Now we’ve set up the basics for our theme!
 It is amazing how powerful a tool like WordPress can really be, and your own creativity is the only limit.
 The next step is adding content to our site.

-Next Session: Adding Content to Pages
+Next Session: Adding/Editing Content Pages